Choosing Hardware, OS & Location for Ethereum staking

 Staking node can be placed at any location that meets the following criteria:

-• stable and reliable internet connection of at least 15 MBPs download and upload without strict monthly data allowance
+• Stable and reliable internet connection of at least 15 Mbps (up/down) without strict data limits

 Technically, any computer can be accessed and controlled locally through a directly connected monitor and keyboard as well as remotely through the SSH.
 From this point of view, based on your options and preferences you can choose from following: